PalesaTjale/TASK-INTERN-CAREER.-/README.md

-This repository contains a Jupyter Notebook (Task_2.ipynb) that explores and classifies the Breast Cancer Wisconsin (Diagnostic) dataset.
+This repository contains a Notebook that explores and classifies the Breast Cancer Wisconsin (Diagnostic) dataset.
 The task is to predict whether a breast mass is malignant or benign based on features extracted from mammogram images.

 Goals: